joaompfonseca/sd-assignment1/README.md

 ## Description

-The assignment goal was to develop a multithreaded implementation of the "Game of the Rope", as described in the [description of the assignement](description.pdf) provided by the course's professor.
+The assignment goal was to develop a multithreaded implementation of the "Game of the Rope", as described in the [description of the assignment](description.pdf) provided by the course's professor.
 The solution was implemented in Java 21 and uses reentrant locks to ensure mutual exclusion and condition variables to ensure synchronization between threads.